pikonguwu/SEP_52/README.md

 Currency setting is made by Weijin He,Front-end page beautification is made by mjy,data protection is made by Jiayue Ma.

 ## Beautify the displayed page
-Uniform font is changed by Weijin He, backgroud colour and button size is changed by Jiayue Ma.
+Uniform font and backgroud colour are changed by Weijin He, sidebar colour and button size and Front-end page beautification are changed by Jiayue Ma.

 ## Complete Junit test of function
 Maded by Jiayue Ma and Weijin He.